daniel-crown/daniel-crown.github.io/research.md

 "Temporary Migration and the Skill Composition of Native Workers" (with Alessandra Faggian and Jonathan Corcoran)
 * <small>Abstract:
 This paper estimates the effect of a major skilled visa program in Australia on the wages and skill composition of the native workforce.
-Specifically, whether policies that seek to attract and temporarily employ skilled international workers result in crowd-out, or a shift in occupation-specific skills for native workers.
-To answer these questions, we combine three separate  datasets: (1) the full population of subclass 457 visa approved applications in Australia, (2) the skills performed in each occupation from the Occupational Information Network (O*NET) database, and (3) the nationally representative Household, Income and Labour Dynamics in Australia longitudinal survey (HILDA) from 2001-2015.
-We find that having a high share of temporary visa holders in a region results in native workers specializing in occupations which require more cognitive and communication skills.
-Furthermore, we estimate that skilled immigrants increase the wages of natives, which is consistent with the explanation that immigrant and native workers perform complementary tasks in the production process. </small>
+We examine whether skilled international workers ‘crowd-out’ native workers, or induce a shift in the occupation-specific skills performed by native workers.
+We combine data from the full population of approved subclass 457 visa applications with the nationally representative Household, Income and Labour Dynamics in Australia longitudinal survey (HILDA) from 2001-2015.
+Our findings indicate that skilled international workers increase the wages of natives, and induce native workers to specialize in occupations associated with a high intensity of communication and cognitive skills.
+We find no evidence of negative effects of the visa program on the wages of high-skill or low-skill native workers, or on previous migrants who may be close substitutes to the skilled visa holders. </small>

 "Naturalization and the Productivity of Foreign-Born Doctorates" (with Alessandra Faggian)
 *  <small>Abstract:
 This paper estimates the effect of obtaining U.S. citizenship on individual level measures of productivity for foreign-born doctoral recipients from U.S. universities.
-Becoming a United States citizen may increase productivity through increased access to public sector occupations and to some sources of government sponsored research funding.
+Becoming a United States citizen results in the removal of barriers such as access to public sector occupations and to some sources of government sponsored research funding which are hypothesized to increase the productivity of foreign-born scientists.
 We utilize panel data from the Survey of Doctoral Recipients (SDR) from 1993-2013 and individual fixed effects models to control for selection bias in the naturalization decision.
-Preliminary results indicate that becoming a naturalized citizen increases wages by 6% and increases the number of patent applications filed over a 5 year period by about 1 patent application.
-We find small positive effects of naturalization on several measures of academic productivity, including papers published and presented.
-Overall our results imply that granting citizenship to highly skilled foreign-born graduates increases their individual-level productivity and could be one potential pathway to increased economic growth in the United States. </small>
+Our results indicate that becoming a naturalized citizen increases wages and several measures of academic productivity.
+In support of our argument, we find that foreign-born workers who naturalize are more likely to utilize research funding from a government agency, but not more likely to work for the government post-naturalization.  </small>

+"Varieties of Innovation and Business Survival: Does Pursuit or Incremental or Far-Ranging Innovation Make Manufacturing Establishments More Resilient?"
+(with Timothy Wojan and Anil Rupasingha)
+* <small> Abstract:
+The transition from an industrial economy to an innovation economy poses two critical questions for the manufacturing sector in advanced countries.
+First, given the diffusion of modern manufacturing practices around the world, what level of innovation (incremental, more far-ranging, or radical) is most likely to support a resilient domestic manufacturing sector?
+Second, are assumed differences in the innovative capacity across space likely to hasten the decline of rural manufacturing?
+To answer these questions this research combines comprehensive measures of self-reported innovation able to reliably differentiate incremental and more far-ranging innovation with establishment-level data able to examine the geographical distribution of these different innovation strategies.
+The data used for the analysis includes a two-period panel of manufacturing establishments surveyed in 1996 and 2013 with annual employment data indicating survival in the intervening years.
+Our findings suggest that long-surviving manufacturing plants overwhelmingly gravitate away from non-innovation strategies toward incremental or more far-ranging innovation orientations.
+A survival advantage of far-ranging innovation over incremental innovation is observed for standalone firms.
+We do not identify a difference in the innovation orientations of rural and urban manufacturing establishments.</small>

+"USDA’s Business and Industry (B& I) Loan Program and Business Dynamics" (with Anil Rupasingha and John Pender)
+* <small> Abstract:
+The USDA's Rural Development (RD) has implemented several loan and grant programs to support businesses located in rural areas and the Business and Industry Loan (B&I) Program is the largest of program among them.
+The focus of the present study is to estimate the impact of B&I program participation and the amount of loans received on the probability of survival and employment growth of recipient businesses over the period of 1990 to 2013.
+Using administrative data on B&I loans from RD and business-level data from the National Establishment Time-Series (NETS), we utilize a matched difference-in-difference estimation strategy to assess the impact of the B&I loan guarantee program on establishment-level outcomes.
+We find that the receipt of a B&I loan helps recipient businesses to reduce risk of failure and grow slightly faster, compared to a similar control group of businesses. </small>

+### Work in Progress:

+“Foreign-Born Graduates and Innovation at Domestic Institutions: Evidence from an Australian Skilled Graduate Visa Program”
+(with Alessandra Faggian and Jonathan Corcoran)

+“The Gender Wage Gap in Academia: Evidence from The Ohio State University” (with Joyce Chen)

+“The Effect of Female Peers and Supervisors on the Wages and Promotion of Academics” (with Joyce Chen)

+“The Role of Management in the Federal Civilian Workforce”

 "Firm Survival in Rural America: Is Access to Capital a Barrier?"
 (with Anil Rupasingha and Sarah Low)
-* <small>Abstract:
-In this paper we examine the effect on long-run establishment survival of access to capital, measured with physical bank branch access, business loan volume, bank branch diversity, and home equity.
-Using the National Establishment Time Series
-(NETS) data, we have over 400,000 observation in our study, enabling us to parse results by metro/rural, sector, and, importantly, levels of social capital.
-Results suggest that in rural counties, access to physical branches increased survival whereas no effect was observed in metropolitan counties.
-We also find that rural establishment survival is higher where bank branch diversity is greater, i.e., branches of different banks.
-These results suggest more banking competition may be associated with higher rural establishment survival rates, ceteris paribus.
-We also find that results vary with the county’s level of social capital.
-In both metro and rural counties with the highest levels of social capital, bank branch diversity and access to branches was irrelevant to survival—presumably social capital, possibly face-time with bankers, makes-up for differences in branch access and diversity.
-In low social capital counties, bank branch access was especially important to establishment survival, presumably due to a lack of social capital or face-time with bankers. </small>

-"USDA’s Business and Industry (B& I) Loan Program and Business Dynamics" (with Anil Rupasingha and John Pender)

 "Heterogeneous Returns to Migration of Married Couples"
   * Runner-up AEDE Best Second Year Paper Award

-### Work in Progress:

-"Graduate Visa Programs and the Labor Market Outcomes of Native Recent Graduates" (With Alessandra Faggian and Jonathan Corcoran)

 ### Book Chapters:

-"Economic Resilience and Interregional Migration" in *New Frontiers in Inter-regional Migration Research* (with Tim Jaquet and Alessandra Faggian)
+“Economic Resilience and Interregional Migration” with Tim Jaquet and Alessandra Faggian, New Frontiers in Inter-regional Migration Research, In press.

+“Migration and Human Capital: The role of Education in Migration, the Australian case” with Jonathan Corcoran and Alessandra Faggian, in preparation for The Economic Geography of Cross-border Migration.